July 18-20, 2013, Medford, MA

 Both in the US and around the world we find ourselves in a dramatic period of civic awakening.
 We know this work and ideas under different names: public engagement, deliberative and participatory democracy, collaborative governance, educating for democracy and civic learning, public work, building social capital, and strengthening democracy.
 We promote it using diverse means; we think about it in diverse ways.

-With a civic awakening all around us, in US, in the Arab world, in Russia and Burma, in India, Greece, Spain and Hungary, in many countries in Africa and Latin America, it is a good time to rethink what we have been doing and to formulate how it fits into and contributes to this larger effort.
+It is a good time to rethink what we have been doing and to formulate how it fits into and contributes to this larger effort.
 At this year’s Frontiers of Democracy conference, we considered a wide picture of work and ideas that support and promote civic vitality.
+The schedule includes:

 Panels in a more traditional academic format, but with a focus on debates of key issues, not the reading of academic papers.